jupyter/jupyter_events/README.md

 )
 ```

-EventLog has two configurable traits:
+EventLogger has two configurable traits:
 * `handlers`: a list of Python's `logging` handlers.
 * `allowed_schemas`: a list of event schemas to record.

-Event schemas must be registered with the `EventLog` for events to be recorded.
+Event schemas must be registered with the `EventLogger` for events to be recorded.
 An event schema looks something like:
 ```json
 {
   "$id": "url.to.event.schema",